JakeRoyRandall/developer-hub/src/pages/mpl-404/faq.md

 ## Can I Create an MPL-404 Backed by a Memecoin?

 Yes.
 MPL-404 allows you to create hybrids backed by any fungible token on Solana.
+You could make a hybrid backed by BONK or another memecoin.

+## Are There Any Costs Associated With Using MPL-404?

+Yes.
+There is a .005 sol swap protocal fee on every swap.